brorion/AD7606-Teensy-ExampleCode/README.md

-# AD7606-Teensy-Library
+# AD7606-Teensy-ExampleCode
-Library for the AD7606 16-bit ADC for the Teensy 4.1
+Was supposed to be a library for the AD7606 16-bit ADC for the Teensy 4.1, but implementation as such ended at the writing of an example code as it was sufficient for my purposes.

-Currently a WIP
+The AD7606 was configured to transfer data in a parallel format, so that was what this example code was written for.
+For this, direct port manipulation was used to retrieve the states of the digital pins, with the ports configured for the Teensy 4.1.

 # TODO:
 (DONE) Write arduino test code that can operate at full speed

 (Partially implemented) Manage data storage (saving all 8 channels at 200kSPS would require 3.2MB per second of data.
 Even with 8+8 MB of PSRAM, the max amount of data is roughly 4 seconds)

-Write library to make things neater

-Add more documentation here - pinouts, links to resources, how to modify the code for other configurations
+Add more documentation here - pinouts, links to resources, how to modify the code for other configurations (see Documentation section below)

-Add better timers that dynamically change to match clock speeds?

-Add support for other data modes?
-(Low priority)

 # Documentation
 Teensy schematic for pinout to native GPIO label mapping: https://www.pjrc.com/teensy/schematic.html